EricvanRees/CSS-Notes/README.md

-# CSS For Beginners - Course Notes and Examples
+# CSS For Beginners - Course Notes with Added Links and Examples

 The following repository contains materials from the 11-hour online CSS Full Course for Beginners from Dave Gray.